-Kelt announces Results of Shareholders’ Meeting | BOE Report
+Kelt announces results of shareholders’ meeting | BOE Report

-Calgary, Alberta–(Newsfile Corp. – April 22, 2021) – Kelt Exploration Ltd. (TSX: KEL) (“Kelt” or the “Company”) is pleased to announce that all matters presented for approval at the Annual Meeting of Shareholders held on April 21, 2021 have been fully authorized and approved.
+Calgary, Alberta – Kelt Exploration Ltd. (TSX: KEL) (“Kelt” or the “Company”) is pleased to announce that all matters presented for approval at the Annual Meeting of Shareholders held on April 21, 2021 have been fully authorized and approved.
 A total of 102,518,826 common shares, representing 54.36% of the common shares issued and outstanding, were represented in person or by proxy at the meeting.
 A brief description of the matters voted upon and the outcome of the votes is set forth below.

 Fixing Number of Directors